Automatic artifact rejection

 % jump cfg = ; cfg.trl = trl; cfg.datafile = 'ArtifactMEG.ds'; cfg.headerfile = 'ArtifactMEG.ds'; cfg.continuous = 'yes'; % channel selection, cutoff and padding cfg.artfctdef.zvalue.channel = 'MEG'; cfg.artfctdef.zvalue.cutoff = 20; cfg.artfctdef.zvalue.trlpadding = 0; cfg.artfctdef.zvalue.artpadding = 0; cfg.artfctdef.zvalue.fltpadding = 0; % algorithmic parameters cfg.artfctdef.zvalue.cumulative = 'yes'; cfg.artfctdef.zvalue.medianfilter = 'yes'; cfg.artfctdef.zvalue.medianfiltord = 9; cfg.artfctdef.zvalue.absdiff = 'yes'; % make the process interactive cfg.artfctdef.zvalue.interactive = 'yes'; [cfg, artifact_jump] = ft_artifact_zvalue(cfg);

-Specifying cfg.artfctdef.zvalue.interactive = ‘yes’ will open a figure, such as the one below, which provides you information with respect to the detection procedure and gives you the ability to try out different z-value cutoff values.
+cfg.artfctdef.zvalue.interactive='yes' will open a figure like the one below, which provides you information with respect to the detection procedure and gives you the ability to try out different z-value cutoff values.

 Interactive figure of ft_artifact_zvalue.
 The left panel shows the z-score of the processed data, along with the threshold.
-Suprathreshold data points are marked in red.
+Data points from the current trial are marked in pink and suprathreshold data points are marked in red.
 The lower right panel shows the z-score of the processed data for a particular trial, and the upper right panel shows the unprocessed data of the channel that contributed most to the (cumulated) z-score.
 You can browse through the trials using the buttons at the bottom of the figure.
 Also, you can adjust the threshold, and manually keep/reject trials.